Travel Advisory Service

 Your travel visit

 A travel nurse will conduct a risk assessment by reviewing your travel plans, health status, and immunization history.
-During the phone visit, she will make recommendations, and together you will decide what vaccines and prescriptions you need.
+During the phone visit, the nurse will make recommendations, and together you will decide what vaccines and prescriptions you need.

 Your discussion will include information about preventing illness and injury during your trip.
 Particular risks will be addressed as needed, including how to prevent malaria and other mosquito-transmitted diseases, manage traveler’s diarrhea, avoid and treat altitude illness, and manage safety issues associated with certain types of adventure travel.